Sam is an online writer with over eight years experience. Sam's articles often focus on motorcycle and automobile repair.

 The term "chassis" is used to designate the complete car minus the body.
 The chassis, therefore, consists of the engine, power-transmission system, and suspension system all suitably attached to, or suspended from, a structurally independent frame.
 Although this construction is widely used, an almost equal number of automobile makers employ a design in which the frame and body are welded together to form an integral unit.

 Usually of all-welded steel construction, the frame may consist of either (1) box-girder side rails with reinforced center X; (2) full-length box-girder side rails with box-girder cross members (ladder type); or (3) center X construction with no side rails, braced front and rear with box-girder cross members.

-The chief design requirements of the automobile frame, whether it be structurally independent or an integral part of the body, are that it provide great strength with minimum weight.
-It must be rigid enough tc absorb the road impacts and shocks transmitted by wheels and axles, and it must be able to withstand the torsional stresses encountered under operating conditions.
+The chief design requirements of the automobile frame, whether it be structurally independent or an integral part of the body, are that it provides great strength with minimum weight.
+It must be rigid enough to absorb the road impacts and shocks transmitted by wheels and axles, and it must be able to withstand the torsional stresses encountered under operating conditions.